AislingHeanue/Misc-Projects/README.md

     $ java -jar Board_Game.jar

 ## Rubik's Cube simulator
 A 3D simulator for a 3x3 Rubik's Cube, with keyboard and mouse controls.
-Press Shift to rotate a face anticlockwise, and press Control to do a wide move.
+Hold Shift to rotate a face anticlockwise, and hold Control to do a wide move.
 Press + and - to change the camera zoom.

 It can be run using the included JAR file.
 It was compiled with corretto-1.8_362, and should be run with Java 1.8 and JavaFX.
 To run this program, do: